vgteam/libbdsg/README.md

 make -j 8
 ```

 If the build fails, the Python bindings may be out of date with respect to the source files.
 See [PYBIND_README.md](PYBIND_README.md) for instructions on updating them.
+You may also need to install Doxygen.
+If you cannot install Doxygen, you can bypass the Doxygen portion of the build with `cmake .. -DRUN_DOXYGEN=OFF`.

 #### Building Documentation